 Blood pressure: Can it be higher in one arm?

-- Blocked arteries in your arms (peripheral artery disease)
+- Blocked arteries in the arms, known as peripheral artery disease.

 - Kidney disease.

 If you have a large difference in blood pressure readings between arms, talk to your health care provider.
 Your provider might use the arm with the higher reading to measure your blood pressure in the future.